SonicSpeedrunning/SEGAMasterSplitter/README.md

 ## Final Split
 Final split is done according to the SRC rules for the relevant game at the time of coding.

+## Level Select Activation
+To help test the autosplitter it has a Debug setting to enable Level Select in games that have one.